assetgraph/assetgraph-builder/README.md

    `behavior` properties.
  * Bundles JavaScript and CSS.
  * Removes duplicate images, JavaScript, CSS, etc.
+ * Supports automatic optimization and custom processing of images using pngquant, pngcrush, optipng, jpegtran, and GraphicsMagick.
  * Minifies/packs JavaScript, CSS, and HTML (uses <a href="https://github.com/mishoo/UglifyJS">UglifyJS</a> and <a href="https://github.com/jbleuzen/node-cssmin">cssmin</a>, and <a